senzing-garage/knowledge-base/proposals/streamline/README.md

    **Linux/macOS example:**

-    1. To create a new directory to store the new SQLite database files, copy/modify/paste the following:
+    1. Identify a directory to store the new SQLite database files, copy/modify/paste the following:

         ```console